 Hull Trinity House Nautical College

-The post 16 college provides a focussed education for those students aiming for a career at sea, supported by industry the college contains a state of the art bridge simulator and a range of engineering equipment that has been provided by our industry partners to give students the experience of working with the same equipment they would work with on board ship.
-The curriculum is delivered in partnership with other providers to give students a range of qualifications but is designed to make young people “sea-ready” so at age 18 they are able to take up an apprenticeship, officer cadetship or enter direct employment.
-All students regardless of pathway will cover the SQA level 2 and 3 maritime studies qualification and undertake a range of industry short courses including STCW essentials.
+The post 16 college provides a focused education for those students aiming for a career at sea, supported by industry the college contains a state of the art bridge simulator and a range of engineering equipment that has been provided by our industry partners to give students the experience of working with the same equipment they would work with on board ship.
+In the maritime industry the majority of companies are unwilling to employ persons under the age of 18 for sea-faring roles.
+Our curriculum is designed to make young people “sea-ready” so at age 18 they are able to take up an apprenticeship, officer cadetship or enter direct employment.
+All students regardless of pathway will undertake a range of industry short courses alongside their larger qualifications including aspects of STCW essentials.
 This group of “Standards of Training, Certification and Watchkeeping” qualifications is a requirement for all people working at sea and incorporates.

 - Personal Survival Techniques